fronchetti/egm-for-abb-robots/WPF-Example/README.md

 ## How to run this application?
 Open this project using Visual Studio by clicking on the [WPFProject.sln](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/WPFProject.sln) executable.
 Click on the play button on Visual Studio to execute the project.
 A desktop application will be opened on your computer.
 Use the directional buttons to control the robot.

+If your robot is not running EGM already, please refer to our [tutorial](https://github.com/vcuse/egm-for-abb-robots/blob/main/EGM-Preparing-your-robot.pdf) on how to setup your ABB robot.

 ## What files in this project are related to EGM?
 There are only two files in this project that you should care about if you want to learn more about EGM:
 - [MainWindow.xaml.cs](https://github.com/vcuse/egm-for-abb-robots/blob/main/WPF-Example/MainWindow.xaml.cs) This desktop application has only one interface, and is in the C# file associated with this interface (MainWindow.xaml) that we run the EGM communication between our computer and the ABB robot.
 This is the most important file as it contains the entire implementation made for this project.